jarrekk/imgkit/README.md

 * `IOError: 'No wkhtmltopdf executable found'`:

   Make sure that you have wkhtmltoimage in your `$PATH` or set via custom configuration (see preceding section). *where wkhtmltoimage* in Windows or *which wkhtmltoimage* on Linux should return actual path to binary.
+* `IOError: 'No xvfb executable found'`:

+  Make sure that you have xvfb-run in your `$PATH` or set via custom configuration (see preceding section). *where xvfb* in Windows or *which xvfb-run* or *which Xvfb* on Linux should return actual path to binary.
 * `IOError: 'Command Failed'`:

   This error means that IMGKit was unable to process an input.
 You can try to directly run a command from error message and see what error caused failure (on some wkhtmltoimage versions this can be cause by segmentation faults)